shengchenyang/AyugeSpiderTools/README_en.md

 + 11).demo_proxy_one: Example of using dynamic tunnel proxy with "kuaidaili.com".
 + 12).demo_proxy_two: Example of using dedicated proxies with "kuaidaili.com".
-+ 13).demo_AyuTurboMysqlPipeline: Example of using synchronous connection pooling with MySQL.
 + 14).demo_crawl: Example of supporting scrapy CrawlSpider.

 # Example of supporting Item "Loaders feature" in this library
 + 15).demo_item_loader: Example of using Item Loaders in this library.
 - 16).demo_item_loader_two: This example has been removed.
 You can refer to the example in the previous demo_item_loader.
 Currently, it is very convenient to use the Item Loaders feature.

-+ 17).demo_mongo_async: Example of pipelines for storing data in MongoDB with asyncio version.
 + 18).demo_mq: Template example of storing data in RabbitMQ.
 + 19).demo_kafka: Template example of storing data in Kafka.
 + 20).demo_file: Template example of downloading images and other files to the local machine.